 - Work must be a reasonable cycling distance away.

 - The car must not be required at work.

 - There should be facilities to shower and change.

 There are many examples of how these factors can present a barrier to the promotion of health.
 Social and cultural factors which discourage healthy lifestyles are evident in the media and in advertising.
 These both reflect and shape attitudes and fashions connected with unhealthy habits and behaviour - for example:

 - The tobacco industry and tobacco advertising tried hard, both to discredit the research that exposed its dangers and to present its product as desirable.
 Hollywood continued to portray smoking as cool and sophisticated.
 Often younger people do not consider health warnings as relevant to them, whereas the images and positive attributes of smokers portrayed in advertising and films can be alluring.

 - Peer pressure can encourage young people to experiment with drugs and to drive dangerously.
-Alcohol consumption amongst the young is a major concern with a rise in binge drinking in recent years - see separate article Alcohol-related Problems.
+Alcohol consumption amongst the young is a major concern with a rise in binge drinking in recent years - see the separate Effects of Alcohol Abuse article.